Gothic architecture: Synagogues

 Although Christianity played a dominant role in the Gothic sacred architecture, Jewish communities were present in many European cities during the Middle Ages and they also built their houses of prayer in the Gothic style.
 Unfortunately, most of the Gothic synagogues did not survive, because they were often destroyed in connection with persecution of the Jews (e. g. in Bamberg, Nürnberg, Regensburg, Vienna).
 One of the best preserved examples of a Gothic synagogue is the Old New Synagogue in Prague which was completed around 1270 and never rebuilt.

-Mosques

-There are a few mosques in Gothic style.
-They are Latin Catholic churches converted into mosques.
-The conversion implied compromises since Latin churches are oriented towards the East and mosques are oriented towards Mecca.